sib-swiss/AWS-docker/README.md

 # AWS-docker

-Scripts to employ multiple docker containers simultaneously for teaching.
+Scripts to deploy multiple docker containers simultaneously for teaching.

 ## Preparation

 Start an AWS EC2 instance with an Ubuntu AMI.
 If you are new to this, [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) is a good place to get started.

-Install docker on AWS (e.g. on an ubuntu image):
+Here's a [repository](https://github.com/GeertvanGeest/terraform-AWS-teaching) that automates the start of an EC2 instance with `terraform`.

+If docker is not pre-installed in your chosen AMI (it is pre-installed in e.g. the [Ubuntu deep learning base AMI](https://aws.amazon.com/marketplace/pp/prodview-dxk3xpeg6znhm)), install docker on the instance:

 ```sh
 curl https://get.docker.com | sh